jakedowns/ghost-inspector-helpers/readmes/javascript_eventually_returns_true.md

 # javascript_eventually_returns_true

-Ghost Inpector Helper that continually executes a bit of javascript until it returns true (Asyncronous Javascript Promise Resolves `true`) or time runs out.
+Ghost Inspector Helper that continually executes a bit of javascript until it returns true (Asyncronous Javascript Promise Resolves `true`) or time runs out.
 Default Checker Interval / Frequency is 100ms, but you can customize it.
 Just define a variable named `javascript_eventually_returns_true` to a bit of Javascript (that MUST start with a `return` statement) then Import this helper to proceed once it passes as true

 ```@javascript
 /* Ghost Inspector Hard Limits */